 Vegetables like carrots, cauliflower, green beans, cucumbers, and beets all work well for pickling.

 Take one pound of vegetables and blanch them, two to four minutes.
 Cool them in ice water and then put them into a glass bowl with 1/2 a sliced red onion.
-Make the brine: Boil 2 cups of white vinegar with 2 cups of water, 1/4 cup of kosher salt, 2 bay leaves, 3/4 cup sugar, the zest and juice of 1 lemon, and 1 teaspoon each peppercorns and coriander seeds; pour over the vegetables, then cool.
+Make the brine: Boil 2 cups of white vinegar with 2 cups of water, 1/4 cup of kosher salt, 2 bay leaves, 3/4 cup sugar, the zest and juice of 1 lemon, and 1 teaspoon of peppercorns, and 1 teaspoon of coriander seeds; pour over the vegetables, then cool.
 Chill for at least 4 hours.
 The longer you let it set, the tastier it becomes!

 Bloopers and cute pups!